serokell/blog-posts/Haskell Parser Combinators/article.md

 In this section, we've learned how to make a simple parsing combinator library.
 There are still various improvements that can be done.
 To name a few of them, we can implement more instances, such as `Semigroup` and `Monoid`, `IsString`, `MonadFail`, `MonadPlus`, among others.
 Error messages can be improved by better keeping track of location (such as line and column), supporting more types such as `Text` and `ByteString`, pretty-printing error messages, etc.

-We will conclude this part here, and if you are interested, proceed to the next part, where Megaparsec, an industrial-strength parser combinator library will be introduced with a more practical application rather than our simple examples in this section.
+We will conclude this part here, and if you are interested, proceed to the next part where Megaparsec, an industrial-strength parser combinator library, will be introduced with a more practical application than our simple examples in this section.

 ## Megaparsec tutorial